-Representations in objection have been received from 3no. individuals raising the following issues:

-Out of character with the rural location and type of development nearby.

-Adverse impact on highway safety.

-This application is not pursuant to a permission in principle and must be considered on its merits in relation to both principle and detail.

-Wildlife and ecology impacts.
+- 8. Representations in objection have been received from 3no. individuals raising the following issues: - Out of character with the rural location and type of development nearby - The site would be overdeveloped due to the dwelling to plot ratio - Adverse impact on the Green Belt - Adverse impact on highway safety - This application is not pursuant to a permission in principle and must be considered on its merits in relation to both principle and detail - Wildlife and ecology impacts including loss of trees - Lack of available school places to accommodate new residents

-Trees were felled and cleared prior to making the application.

-Works have commenced.

-Lack of available school places to accommodate new residents.